kevinong/insight_DE_project/README.md

 # Insight Data Engineering Project

 ## Introduction
-Using Yelp's dataset to create a dashboard for business owners to analyze the top positive or negative words.
+Create a dashboard for business owners to analyze the top positive or negative words in their reviews using sentiment analysis.

-## Dataset
+## Potential Datasets
-In total, there are :
+Yelp:
 * 5,200,000 user reviews
 * Information on 174,000 businesses
 * The data spans 11 metropolitan areas
+* ~ 7 GB

+Amazon:
+* 142.8 million reviews
+* ~ 20 GB

 ## Purpose
 Provide insight for business owners so that they can know what are the most positive or negative aspects about their business.